ambiguousname/ambiguousname.github.io/_posts/2021-06-16-gremlin-garden.md

 ---
 layout: post
 title: "What I Did and How It Works: Gremlin Garden"
-updated: "07/31/2021"
+updated: 2021-07-31
 ---

 Hello, and welcome to this explanation of how the racing system for Gremlin Garden works.
-If you haven't played [Gremlin Garden](https://gggda.itch.io/garden) already, you should.
+If you haven't played [Gremlin Garden](https://gggda.itch.io/garden) already, you should<!--more-->.
 It's got literally everything you could ever want out of a game that has the wild combination of gremlins and gardens.

 Now, I did do a lot of miscellaneous programming for Gremlin Garden, but the main thing I worked on was the entirety of the races.